 - Grains are formed by hierarchical clustering of the graph.

-to indicate the grain each atom belongs to encoded as an integer value.
-The special cluster value 0 means an atom does not
+to indicate which grain each atom belongs to (encoded as an integer grain identifier).
+The special grain identifier 0 means an atom does not

 belong to any grain.

 The modifier furthermore computes a mean lattice orientation for each identified grain and outputs a list of

 This modifier and the underlying algorithm are still considered experimental.
 Please use this early preview version with caution and help us improve the algorithm by reporting any issues you may observe when applying it to your simulations.
 This documentation page is only preliminary and will be further expanded in a future version of OVITO.

 The grain segmentation algorithm is illustrated in the figures below.
 The local structural environment is determined for every atom using PTM (left).
 PTM also determines the local orientations (coloured, middle) but does not explicitly group atoms into grains.
 Hierarchical clustering is used to identify grains (right).